Updated 2026-03-08

 Google's free push notification service.
 Free at any scale but push-only and requires building your own infrastructure.

 FCM handles push notifications to Android, iOS, and web browsers with proven Google-scale reliability — millions of apps depend on it daily.
 The SDKs are well-maintained with excellent documentation and community support, and topic-based messaging lets you target user groups without server-side logic.
 The catch is that FCM is only the delivery layer: you build your own notification preferences, in-app UI, batching, and orchestration logic.
-For teams already in the Google ecosystem that only need push (not email, SMS, or in-app feeds), FCM is unbeatable on cost.
+For teams already in the Google ecosystem that only need push (not email, SMS, or in-app feeds), FCM is unbeatable on cost compared to Novu's infrastructure.
 For anything beyond basic push, you'll need to pair it with other tools.

 Visit